History of Campus Buildings and Landmarks

 2010- Moved to area between Keiper Hall and Shadek-Fackenthal Library (Manning Alumni Green) adjacent to relocated Ben Franklin sculpture.

 By Tedd Pettibon.
 Installed 2009.
 Located between Huegel Alumni House and Herman Art Center.

 1985- December, installed in front of Stager Hall.
 Donated by Stephen Moses, F&M 1955.
 Steel and stone sculpture by California artist Woods Davy.

 By Allentown artist Dan Kainz, 1993.
 White marble sculpture located in front of Steinman College Center.
 Gift of Berman Foundation, 2010.

 By Berj Krikorian, 1993.
 Vermont marble sculpture located in between Franklin Meyran and Stager Halls along College Ave.
 Gift of Berman Foundation, 2010.

-By Paul Sisk.
-Painted steel sculpture, location to be determined.
+By Paul Sisko.
+Painted steel sculpture, located behind Weis College House.
 Gift of Berman Foundation, 2010.

 1966- Acquired by the College through a $4,000 gift from Mr. Nicolas Braun, parent of a student.
 Cast in bronze by Greek artist Aleko Kyriakos.
 Originally located at various sites on campus including the area between Dietz-Santee and Franklin-Meyran Halls, between Dietz-Santee and the College Center and in front of Wohlsen House.

 2004- Moved to Kneedler sculpture garden area near Steinman College Center

 2003- Etched glass and stainless steel sculpture created by students in the Spring 2003 studio Art class Sculpture and the Environment.
 Contains the quotation "They that can give up essential liberty to obtain a little temporary safety deserve neither liberty nor safety." - Benjamin Franklin.
 Installed in Kneedler Sculpture Garden, later removed.

 Bronze Statue of Abraham de Peyster